 And that brings us to the next e-commerce tip:

 Nothing screams “unprofessional” more than bugs somewhere on your page.
 Malfunctions will scare your annoyed potential customers away and can cause bad reviews.
 That’s the last thing you want.

-Test every single link and every single button before you go live with your online store and schedule regular tests afterwards to make sure your shops operates smoothly.
+Test every single link and every single button before you go live with your online store and schedule regular tests afterward to make sure your shop operates smoothly.